Code-Institute-Submissions/foodie-2/README.md

 Photo by alleksana from Pexels - Lasagna
-Photo by Anthony Leong from Pexels - Seafood pasta Photo by Valeria Boltneva from Pexels - prawn coconut soup
+Photo by Anthony Leong from Pexels - Seafood pasta Photo by Valeria Boltneva from Pexels - prawn coconut soup Photo by Sebastian Coman Photography from Pexels - pasta Photo by Chokniti Khongchum from Pexels - pancakes

 ## Deployment